jdc-projects/portfolio-website/frontend/content/experiences/beng-electronic-and-computer-engineering-2017/page.md

 ---
-title: BEng Electronic & Computer Engineering
+title: BEng (Hons) Electronic & Computer Engineering
 company: University of the West of England
 startYear: 2017
 endYear: 2022